MysteryPancake/GMod-Rainbow/README.md

 ### DrawRainbowRect
 ![DrawRainbowRect image](http://i.imgur.com/UrNhdOR.png)

-The rectangle on the left has vertical set to true, and the one on the right as false.
+The rectangle on the left has vertical set to true, and the right one to false.
 ### DrawRainbowRect2
 ![DrawRainbowRect2 image](http://i.imgur.com/J8JbKGL.png)